learn-co-curriculum/phase-4-displaying-associated-data/README.md

 When developing APIs with our frontend needs in mind, it's best to structure our data to minimize the number of requests needed for the frontend to retrieve that data.
-We can take advantage of Active Record associations using `has_many` and `belongs_to` relationships, and serialize data between related models using the `include` option when responding with JSON data.
+We can take advantage of Active Record associations using `has_many` and `belongs_to` relationships, and serialize JSON data between related models using the `include` option.

 ## Resources